Healthier Buildings Series: Partial Occupancy and Enhanced Ventilation

 In this episode, viewers walk through a framework for control changes post-COVID-19, the role of actuators in zone control systems, and efficiency strategies for partially occupied buildings.
 Webcast viewers also catch a glimpse of early data on utility costs when implementing 75F’s Epidemic Mode, a custom sequence of operations designed to follow CDC & ASHRAE control guidelines.

 CDC & ASHRAE guidelines for HVAC control sequences are the foundation of the Healthier Buildings webcast series.
-Please reference sessions one and two for detailed discussions on what these guidelines are and how to implement them in your own respective spaces.
+Please reference previous sessions for detailed discussions on what these guidelines are and how to implement them in your own respective spaces.

 Five-Phase Framework for Control